BodonFerenc/BodonFerenc.github.io/_posts/2026-05-13-Variadic-Functions.md

 8
 ```

-Having `enlist` as the second parameter creates a variadic function that accepts a list as a single parameter:
+By using `enlist` as the second parameter in a composition, we create a function that captures all passed arguments into a single list before passing them to the primary logic:

 ```q
 variadicFn: ('[{ ... }; enlist])
 ```

-As a concrete example, consider a function that computes the future value
+As a concrete example, Consider a function that calculates the future value of an investment:

 $$\text{FutVal} = p \left(1 + \frac{r}{n}\right)^{n \times y}$$

-of an investment.
-The compounding frequency (how often interest is applied - parameter `n`) defaults to 12, but callers may override it when needed.
+In this model, the compounding frequency ($n$) typically defaults to 12 (monthly), but users may need to override it.

 ```q
 futval: ('[{[params]